AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-resource-list.md

 **[[!DNL Marketo Measure] 101](https://universityonline.marketo.com/courses/bizible-101/) (~30 minutes)**

-This course series is designed as a general introduction to the basic concepts you'll need to know to master [!DNL Marketo Measure].
+This course series is designed as a general introduction to the basic concepts you will need to know to master [!DNL Marketo Measure].
 It provides an introduction to the concept of attribution, what [!DNL Marketo Measure] does as a tool, and the general framework on which [!DNL Marketo Measure] operates.

 Topics covered: